Arrest warrant issued for ICE officer accused of pulling gun on Minnesota driver

 In a unique turn for such a case, Morgan was interviewed by Minnesota state patrol investigators at the time and, according to Moriarty, “admitted that he drew his firearm after the victim’s vehicle had already rejoined the normal flow of traffic.”

+Minnesota Attorney General Keith Ellison, speaking Sunday on MS NOW, accused DHS of overreaching on state authority with its operation, which “blanketed our city and state with paramilitaries.”

+“Remember, these guys are masked, armed and have killed two Minnesotans – shot more than that – and so this is, quite honestly, the stuff of authoritarianism,” Ellison said.

-In other cases involving ICE officers in Minnesota, federal officials have blocked state investigators from accessing evidence, including denying access to agents and refusing to share their identities.
+In some cases involving ICE officers in Minnesota, federal officials have blocked state investigators from accessing evidence, including denying access to agents and refusing to share their identities.

 A notable example happened as state investigators attempted to interview federal agents about the Pretti’s killing but were denied access.
 State prosecutors have sued DHS, demanding they turn over all evidence gathered in the Pretti investigation.